lsbjordao/Bull-ProFlora-paper-algorithms/README.md

 {
   "groups": [
     {
-      "class": Integer, // An integer representing the MapBiomas land cover class "sum": Float      // A decimal representing the total area in square kilometers },
+      "class": Integer, // An integer representing the MapBiomas land cover and use class "sum": Float      // A decimal representing the total area in square kilometers },
     {